atomap-dev/atomap/doc/index.rst

 (*M. Nord et al, Advanced Structural and Chemical Imaging 2017 3:9*)

 Atomap is available under the GNU GPL v3 license.
-The source code is found in the `GitLab repository <https://gitlab.com/atomap/atomap/tree/main/>`_.
+The source code is found in the `GitHub repository <https://github.com/atomap-dev/atomap>`_.

 Contents on this webpage